Purple Moose Felting's

 REVERSE (INVERTED) BARB NEEDLES: A reverse/inverted barb needle works opposite of the way a regular felting needle works.
 Instead of catching and pushing fibers down as you poke the needle into your project (as would happen with a triangle, star, or spiral needle) a reverse needle will pull fiber out of your project as you withdraw it from your work.
 Reverse needles are great for creating fuzzy textures (as with animal fur) and they are also great for blending layers of colored fiber.

-When it comes to felting needles, size is where it’s at!!
+When it comes to felting needles, it's all about the gauge!!
 You can felt pretty much anything from start to finish with a standard 38 gauge felting needle (triangle, star, or spiral), but your fuzzy felting endeavors will become MUCH easier and efficient if you keep the following in mind: Heavy gauge felting needles grab lots of fiber, where as fine gauge needles grab very little.
 Heavy gauge needles make quick progress when starting projects, but they don’t work well for adding tiny details.
 Fine gauge needles are perfect for smoothing and finishing the surface of your projects and for adding fine lines and details, but you’ll be poking forever if you try to start a large project from scratch with one!
+Fine gauge needles also leave less noticeable needle holes in/on your finished work.

-As your project gets “tighter,” switch from a heavier gauged needles to fine gauged needles.
-(Fine gauged needles will penetrate dense work more easily and will allow you to continue firming and shaping.)
+As your project gets “tighter,” switch from a heavier gauge needle to a fine gauge needle.
+(Fine gauge needles will penetrate dense work more easily and will allow you to continue firming and shaping.)

 The term “gauge” refers to the thickness of the needle— the higher the gauge number, the thinner the needle (and the lower the gauge number, the thicker the needle).
 Heavy gauge needles are much sturdier than fine gauge needles.
 Fine gauge needles break very easily, and so always be extra careful when using them!